maoschanz/drawing/CONTRIBUTING.md

 >The relationship between the window and the tools is a **[State](https://en.wikipedia.org/wiki/State_pattern)** design pattern.

-The active tool's methods are called from the window's (or the current image's) code regardless of what tool is active.
+The active tool's methods are called from the currently active image's code (or the window's code) regardless of what tool is active.
 To achieve that, all tools inherit from **abstract** classes defining common methods.

-First of all, `src/tools/abstract_tool.py` defines how the tool will be added in the UI, provides several wrappers to add options, to access the pixbufs, to add an operation to the edition history, etc. Other common features, when they don't depend on the image or the tool at all (such as blurring, computing some paths, displaying an overlay on the image (for the selection for example)), may be provided by one of the `src/tools/utilities_*.py` files.
+First of all, `src/tools/abstract_tool.py` defines how the tool will be added in the UI, provides several wrappers to add options, to access the pixbufs, to add an operation to the edition history, etc.

+Other common features, when they don't depend on the image or the tool at all (such as blurring, computing some paths, displaying an overlay on the image (for the selection for example)), may be provided by one of the `src/tools/utilities_*.py` files.

 Then, an other layer of abstract classes is used, depending on the subcategory a tool is in: